-To your customers, just like Auntie Anne’s, your marketing is your brand’s voice.
-If a local store won’t honor an offer they saw in your commercials on TV, customers have a right to be annoyed.
+To your customers, just like Auntie Anne's, your marketing is your brand's voice.
+If a local store won't honor an offer they saw in your commercials on TV, customers have a right to be annoyed.
 In order to win consumer trust, the actions of all the franchisees in your network need to match your communications.
-This means that for franchised brands marketing compliance is an essential tool for building loyal relationships.
+This means that for franchises, brand compliance is an essential tool for building loyal relationships.

 Franchisors are all familiar with “franchisee” compliance.
 It's a location’s adherence to all of the company's standards and guidelines, whether it's not disclosing the secret recipe or following the rules around non-discrimination.
 You’ve likely also heard of brand compliance, the term you might use to describe how your brand should “look,” “feel,” and “sound" to your target audience.